Joel Pinson - Rector

 Fred Pinkston - Assisting Priest

 I was baptized and confirmed at St. Paul’s Episcopal Church, Salisbury, NC.
 There at age fifteen I was confronted by an elderly woman named Miss Ola Brown.
 She put her hand on my shoulder and said, “One day you will be a priest of the Church.”
 For the next fifteen years I ran from Ola Brown, and I ran from God.
 In those years I graduated from NC State University, served as a Naval Officer during Viet Nam, and married Carolyn from Kansas.
 When the first of our three sons was born mentally handicapped Carolyn and I sought strength and solace in the Church.
 What we found was a personal relationship with Jesus Christ, and the fullness of the Holy Spirit.
 That was September 1972; I was 30 years old.
 I was working in sales and management for a construction company in Columbia, SC.
 In 1975 I was elected president of the local chapter of Full Gospel Businessmen’s Fellowship.
 In 1978 we moved to a suburb of Pittsburgh, PA, and I entered Trinity School for Ministry.
 Three years later I became the pastor of Christ the Redeemer Episcopal Church, Montgomery, AL. I was ordained a priest July 14, 1982, 25 years after Miss Ola Brown’s prophetic words.
 In 1985 I returned to business, moving to Charlotte, NC.
 During the years since I have been a bi-vocational priest.
 For two and a half years I served an intercity, predominantly African American, mission called The Chapel of Hope.
 Then I assisted at St. Margaret’s Episcopal Church until 1998, when I left the Episcopal Church for other Anglican work.
 Carolyn, our oldest son, Frederick (in whom we have seen many miracles) and I are charter members of King of Kings, where we all still serve with great joy.
-Our second son is a university professor.
-He and his wife have given us a granddaughter.
-Our youngest son and his wife are in business in Charlotte.
-Email Fred at email@example.com.
+Email Fred.

-Our Leadership Council is composed of servant leaders from within the congregation who help advance the mission and ministry of King of Kings.
-The 2017 Council is composed of Neil Moree, Dana Hurka, Ted Wolfe, Eric Speece, Don Ward, Pam Shuford, Lawrence Moore, and Randy Forrester.
+Our Vestry is composed of servant leaders from within the congregation who help advance the mission and ministry of King of Kings.
+The 2019 Council is composed of Joel Pinson, Neil Moree, Dana Hurka, Ted Wolfe, Pam Shuford, Reid Satterfield, and Dana Thrash.